Modified Brans-Dicke theory with space-time anisotropic parameters: Conclusion and discussion

 with constants $a_0,~\phi_0,~\rho_0$ and $P_{m}=\omega_m\rho_m$.
 In particular, $\lambda$ and $\rho_0$ satisfy the following relation:

 For $\rho_m=0 ~({\rm vacuum})$ case, the above relation yields

 It should be pointed out that in the BD limit, i.e., $\eta\to1,~\lambda\to1$ the parameter $\omega_1=\omega_{{\rm BD}}$ becomes a negative value, $\omega_{{\rm BD}}=-4/3$ which conflicts with the lower bound $\omega_{{\rm BD}}> 50000$, even if it satisfies the ghost-free condition of $\omega_{\rm BD}>-3/2$ \cite{Banerjee:2000mj}.
-However, in the aBD case this problem can be circumvented by choosing $\eta$ to be $\eta>4/3$ or $\eta<0$ for the bound (\ref{lambdac}), obtained from substituting (\ref{omegaf1}) into the ghost-free condition of Eq. (\ref{no-ghost}) of Sec.
-3, when $\eta_1=\eta_2$.
+However, in the space-time anisotropic BD case this problem can be circumvented by choosing $\eta$ to be $\eta>4/3$ or $\eta<0$ for the bound (\ref{lambdac}) which is obtained from substituting (\ref{omegaf1}) into the ghost-free condition of Eq. (\ref{no-ghost}).
 It is worth noticing that the allowed range is not in conflict with the special case of $\eta=2$.

 The second one is a speculation about quantum gravity.
-In Refs.\cite{'tHooft:1974bx,Ichinose:1984cf,Cho:1989wb}, the one-loop counter terms in the pure BD theory is calculated and it is shown that the BD theory is not renormalizable unless curvature squared terms are included.
-Likewise, we suspect that adding curvature squared terms \cite{Horava:2009uw,Blas:2009qj,Sotiriou:2009gy,Moon:2011xi} in the aBD theory might constitute the UV completion of the theory.
+In Refs.\cite{'tHooft:1974bx,Ichinose:1984cf,Cho:1989wb}, the one-loop effective action in the pure BD theory is calculated and it is shown that the BD theory is not renormalizable.
+However, it becomes a renormalizable theory if curvature squared terms and a scale invariant self-interaction are included \cite{Smolin:1979uz}.
+Likewise, we suspect that self-interacting scale invariant anisotropic BD with curvature squared terms \cite{Horava:2009uw,Blas:2009qj,Sotiriou:2009gy,Moon:2011xi} might constitute a UV completion of the theory.
 The details are beyond the scope of the present paper, but the subject deserves further investigations. \\